+Also, each road had its capacity, i.e., the maximum number of cars on it.
+Situational awareness of the system can be sustained by various sensors which are placed on roads, intersections and so on.
 Each action has its own duration in which is being executed.
 For instance, the duration of action for vehicle movement from a head to a tail of the road depends on the road's length and the speed of the vehicle.

-V. THE ROAD TRAFFIC DOMAIN MODEL
+5 THE ROAD TRAFFIC DOMAIN MODEL

 In order to explore the role of automated planning in enabling some of the requirements described in the sections above, this section describes the design of a Road Traffic Domain Model (RTDM).
 From the automated planning perspective we have to compromise between making RTDM realistic and the computational resources for solving RTDM planning problems.
-A very realistic RTDM should be able to reason about continuous processes (e.g. cars are moving on the road continuously), uncertainty (e.g. a driver can decide its own way) and unexpectable events (e.g. traffic accidents).
+A very realistic RTDM should be able to reason about continuous processes (e.g. cars are moving on the road continuously), uncertainty (e.g. a driver can decide its own way) and unexpected events (e.g. traffic accidents).
 Continuous planning without reasoning about uncertainty is not well developed.
-On the other hand, classical planning (the simplest form of planning) is very well developed, however, not very suitable for RTDM since classical planning does not reason about time (i.e. effects of actions are instantaneous).
+On the other hand, classical planning (the simplest form of planning) is very well developed; however, not very suitable for RTDM since classical planning does not reason about time (i.e. effects of actions are instantaneous).
 Hence, the reasonable compromise is using temporal planning which can in addition to classical planning reason about time (i.e. executing actions takes some time).